Yashhh47/Vaidya-App/README.md

 ## 👨‍💻 Meet Team Vaidya

-A team of passionate developers from **IIIT Bhopal** and **SGSITS Indore**, committed to transforming how healthcare is accessed, managed, and shared.
+A team of passionate developers from **IIIT Bhopal**, committed to transforming how healthcare is accessed, managed, and shared.
 ---

 Thank you for exploring **vaidya** – where smart tech meets smart care 💊